AlShakib/AndroidDTextLibrary/README.md

 // Set text size.
 builder.setTextSize(24);

-// Draw border around the canvas. builder.setBorder(16);

-// You can customize the border shade factor.
-// By default DText uses 0.9f as a shade factor.
-// 1f is 100% transparent, 0f is 100% solid!
-builder.setBorderShadeFactor(0.7f);

 // By default, DText uses pixels to calculate height, width and text size.
 // But you can use DP for height/width and SP for text size as well
 // by passing a context to the builder.